The Three Rule Method: Decisions and Predictions

 Basic Logic > Cause and Effect > Occam’s Razor > Cause and Effect > Basic Logic > Occam’s Razor

-In other words, take your first conclusion and apply cause and effect to get even more solutions, then reapply basic logic, and then choose the best answer out of the new options.
+In other words, take your first conclusion and apply cause and effect to get even more solutions, reapply basic logic, and choose the best answer out of the new options.

 Have fun, but use the Three Rule Method responsibly.